Marko praises Red Bull star for not getting 'destroyed'

 Latest News

-F1 Practice Today: Saudi Arabia Grand Prix results - Surprise driver trails Verstappen in FP1
+F1 Results Today: Saudi Arabia Grand Prix practice times - Loose drain covers halt session AGAIN

 Marko praises Red Bull star for not getting 'destroyed'